Stamates/user-guide/README.md

 ### Style

-In an effort to limit misunderstandings or relying poor assumptions, I tend to use the following styles of communication:
+In an effort to limit misunderstandings or relying on poor assumptions, I tend to use the following styles of communication:

 - Succinct and organized.
 Blaise Pascal is quoted as saying "I would have written you a shorter letter, but I didn't have the time", to capture the sentiment that being succinct requires more effort than "stream of consiousness" styles of communication.
 I believe this effort is worth it.
   - I try to be as clear and concise as possible, with an emphasis on using proper terms and vocabulary